-What does it take to find success, however it’s measured, in impact investing?
-And how are business skill sets and expertise most effectively transferred to the impact investing discipline?
+What does it take to find success in impact investing?
+And how are business skill sets and expertise most effectively transferred to this way of doing business?

 We asked Adam Bendell, someone who’s done both, for specific, actionable steps to help business leaders think through the impact investing process.
 Bendell, CEO of Toniic, the largest global action community and network for impact investors, was more than happy to share.

 Amy Bennett: How did your career arc, from entrepreneur to Toniic CEO, lead you to impact investing?